 How the process of memory filling impacts crew debriefing and pilot line training

 Until recently, pilots were unable to immediately access their own performances’ recorded data.
-If an event happened during a portion of flight, their memory was the only support to understand and debrief about it.
+If an event happened during a portion of the flight, their memory was the only support to understand and debrief about it.

 We all know that memory might be altered by time or stressful occurrences and the situation can also be misinterpreted by wrong or partial perceptions.

 Partial perception is also subject to the psychological process of filling the missing pieces.

 “Memory is a process in psychology that involves the steps of encoding, storing, and retrieving.
 It is impossible for our brain to store every single piece of information that enters it.
 This leads to people forgetting different memories, or pieces of information.
 There are different types of interferences that can contribute to the forgetting of information.
 Forgetting is when we filter, alter, or loose information at any stage of the memory process.
 However, people will revise their memories without being aware of doing so.
 Memory construction is when a person will fill in any missing pieces of information to make his recall clearer.”